The food you eat can be either the safest and most powerful form of medicine, or the slowest form of poison. -Ann Wigmore

 - 150 g or 1 cup sesame seeds

 - 75 g or 1/2 cup jaggery, finely chopped

 - Dry roast sesame seeds in a skillet over low heat for about 5 minutes until they are fragrant and a shade darker in colour.
 Transfer to a bowl and allow to cool.

 - In a large saucepan over low heat, add the jaggery and the tahini, stirring constantly until the jaggery is melted and the two are well blended.
 You will get a mixture closely resembling peanut butter.
 Turn off the heat.

 - Add the toasted sesame seeds to the tahini-jaggery mixture and stir to mix completely.

-- At this point, you can roll the mixture into balls (wait for it to cool a bit to prevent burning your hands) or you can roll it out between two sheets of parchment paper and cut into bite-size pieces once it is cooled or you can simply leave it as a crumb-like mixture (to top over ice cream or yogurt!).
+- At this point, you can roll the mixture into balls (wait for it to cool a bit to prevent burning your hands) or you can roll the mixture out between two sheets of parchment paper and cut into bite-size pieces once it is cooled or you can simply leave it as a crumb-like mixture (to top over ice cream or yogurt or add to granola).